Available with Business Analyst license.

 Reliability

 This option is available only for American Community Survey variables.
 If you select Reliability, the analysis uses the Esri reliability score, which is based on the American Community Survey margin of error (MOE) information for the data in the areas defined on the map.
 The reliability score indicates Esri's confidence in the estimate, based on the MOE provided.
-Reliability scores are: high reliability, medium reliability, and low reliability.
+Reliability scores are as follows: high reliability, medium reliability, and low reliability.